michaelplazek/mocha-grommet-reporter/README.md

 # Mocha Grommet Reporter

 This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/).
-The two current views are the Dashboard View - for an overhead look at total suite pass/fails - and the Developer View - for drilling down into test data.
+The two current views are the Dashboard View, which includes: <br />
+1. total pass/ratio for all suites/tests
+1. time of last completed test
+1. alert for timed out tests <br />
+and the Developer View, which includes: <br />
+1. duration of each test
+1. errors from from failed tests
+1. timeout information

 ## To use: